ctrlwebinc/badgefactor2-lms/TESTING.md

 Optionally, you may wish to setup a test badgr server to keep your main instance clean.

+The WP testing environment requires subversion and php.7.(x).xml.
+These packages might not be installed by default in your distribution and can be added with apt-get install or equivalent.

 ## Setup

 The testing environment will create a whole new instance of WordPress.